Crazygird/crazygird.github.io/SECURITY.md

 ## Reporting a Vulnerability

-We don't use much data here.
-If you spot a vulnerablitity, you can attach it to the issues page.
-We update it quite often and not a lot of people go to the site
+If you find a vulnerablity, you should be able to go to the security tab and report it there.